jarokaz/mlops-labs/examples/mlops-env-on-gcp/creating-notebook-instance/README.md

 ## Creating an **AI Platform Notebooks** instance

-You will use a custom container image with KFP and TFX SDKs installed to create your instance.
+You will use a custom container image with KFP and TFX SDKs pre-installed to create your instance.

 ### Building a custom docker image: